 Highland Park shooting person of interest Robert Crimo captured after manhunt

-The Highland Park July 4 parade shooter remained at large hours after the attack Monday
+The Highland Park July 4 parade suspected shooter remained at large hours after the attack Monday before he was arrested following a short car chase, police said.

-A person of interest connected to an attack where six people were gunned down six people and many others were injured during a shooting at an Independence Day parade in Highland Park, a wealthy suburb of Chicago, has been captured following an hours-long manhunt.
+A person of interest connected to an attack where six people were gunned and many others were injured during a shooting at an Independence Day parade in Highland Park, a wealthy suburb of Chicago, has been captured following an hours-long manhunt.

+Robert Crimo III, 22, was taken into police custody after a brief car chase, Highland Park Police Chief Lou Jogmen said.
+A North Chicago police officer spotted the vehicle authorities alerted earlier in the day they believed might be driven by Crimo while he was on the run, Jogmen said.

+The officer attempted to initiate a traffic stop, but Crimo fled before he was stopped in Lake Forest, Jogmen said.
+He was expected to be questioned about his alleged role in the mass shooting, the chief said.

-He killed at least six people and wounded about two dozen more from a rooftop perch before fleeing, Lake County Sheriff's Office Deputy Chief Chris Covelli said during an afternoon news briefing.
+Crimo is possibly linked to Monday's shooting that killed at least six people and wounded about two dozen more from a rooftop perch before fleeing, officials said.
 Five of those killed were found at the scene and were adults, authorities said.
 Another was taken to a hospital where they died.

 A child was among those hurt and was critically injured, authorities said.